revaturelabs/interviewquestions/Java/OOP/Polymorphism.md

 <details><summary> <b>Show Answer</b> </summary>

-  **Ans**: Static Polymorphism is also called Compile time Polymorphism or Method overloading.
+> Static Polymorphism is also called Compile time Polymorphism or Method overloading.
 The method behavior is decided during compile-time in static polymorphism.

 </details>